-Three food businesses were conducting their own testing at the reduced sampling frequency which the County Veterinary Officer had communicated to them, as outlined in Table 3.
-A record of the reduced frequency which was applied had been noted on the bottom of the risk analysis record in each of the three establishments' files.
+Three food businesses were conducting their own testing at a reduced sampling frequency which had been communicated to them by the County Veterinary Officer.
+A record of the reduced frequency which was applied had been maintained in the establishments' files.

-Food business operators manufacturing ready-to-eat foods, which may pose a Listeria monocytogenes risk for public health, shall sample the processing areas and equipment for Listeria monocytogenes as part of their sampling scheme.
-One of the food business operators was conducting environmental monitoring in their high-care area as part of their sampling programme.
+Food business operators manufacturing ready-to-eat foods which may pose a Listeria monocytogenes risk to public health shall sample the processing areas and equipment for Listeria monocytogenes as part of their sampling scheme.
+One of the food business operators was conducting product testing for Listeria monocytogenes; however, it had not conducted environmental monitoring in its high-care area as part of its sampling programme at the time of this audit.
+The food business operator indicated that environmental monitoring was planned to be carried out in the months following the audit.